Skip to main content

 • “Unfortunately, you'll get more content and better gameplay with less bugs by just playing the older Close Combat titles.”

-The story aspect of the game is generally viewed as a mixed bag; while some players appreciate the progression from battle to battle and the effort to keep troops alive, others criticize the mission structure and user interface, which can lead to frustrating gameplay experiences.
-Many reviewers note that the game lacks the depth and features of established titles like Combat Mission and Graviteam Tactics, with some missions feeling poorly designed or repetitive.
-Overall, the narrative experience is seen as enjoyable but hindered by technical issues and a lack of innovation compared to its predecessors.
+The story aspect of the game is generally viewed as a mixed bag, with some players appreciating the progression from battle to battle and the sense of trying to keep troops alive, while others criticize the mission structure and user interface.
+Many comparisons are drawn to established titles like Combat Mission, with some players feeling that the game lacks the depth and polish of its predecessors, leading to frustration with mission outcomes and gameplay mechanics.
+Overall, while the narrative framework has potential, it is hampered by execution issues and a lack of innovative features.

 • “I do like the storyline of progress from battle to battle.
 It makes sense, and that feeling of trying to keep troops alive is back.”